Designations Congruent with Things: Chapter 22

 “I prefer ‘she’,” the car informs Newton.

 “Aw, car, well, okay, but just so you’re aware, that’s a little historically normative for a means of transit technically ‘owned’ by a guy,” Newton replies.
-“But I’m not going to argue with you about it, if that’s how you feel.
-Just take a look at the historical paradigm you’d be joining and maybe your own programing parameters and get back to me on that one.
-It will make me feel better about things if nothing else.”
+“But I won’t argue with you about it, if that’s how you feel.
+Just take a look at the historical paradigm you’d be joining and maybe your own programming parameters and get back to me on that one.
+It’ll make me feel better about things if nothing else.”

 “I’m not sure I understand your statement correctly, Newt,” the car says.
 “Could you rephrase?”

-“Do not,” Hermann says, looking pointedly at Newton, “rephrase.
+“Do not,” Hermann looks pointedly at Newton, “rephrase.”

 Newton rolls his eyes.

 “Hermann.
 Hermann.
-If you know a thing.
-I also know that thing.
-Unless you learned it within the past sixteen days, or it’s a product of unique analysis, in which case I will be shocked, because I’m pretty sure I see where you’re going with this, but If I’m wrong about that then, by all means, continue.”
+If you know a thing, I also know that thing.
+Unless you learned it within the past sixteen days or it’s a product of unique analysis, in which case I’ll be shocked.
+I’m pretty sure I see where you’re going with this, but if I’m wrong about that then by all means continue.”

 Newton looks pointedly at the dashboard of the Porsche.
 “You’re just going to take that one lying down, Carlotta?”